mohd-arz/Tic-Tac-Toe/README.md

 # [Tic-Tac-Toe](https://mohd-arz.github.io/Tic-Tac-Toe/)

-#### This Project was created only with vanilla HTML CSS JS , right after i learned about Factory Functions and Modules.
+#### This Project was created only with vanilla HTML CSS JS, right after I learned about Factory Functions and Modules.

 In this project, I started with SinglePlayer with Pc's only random move then I added Multiplayer later I added some lines to check Pc on the adjacent side and placemarks.